daskeyboard/daskeyboard-applet--travis-ci/README.md

 # Q Applet: Travis Build Info

 Get Travis build status alerts directly on a Das Keyboard Q keyboard.
-Requires a Travis account and the token linked to this account.
+Requires a Travis account and the token linked to this account: [https://travis-ci.com/](https://travis-ci.com/).

 [GitHub repository](https://github.com/daskeyboard/daskeyboard-applet--travis-build-info)

 ## Example

-State of one key when a build is failing
+The F3 key in the image below is red because the build of the software `q-desktop` is failing.
 ![Travis on a Das Keybaord Q](assets/image.png "Travis")

 ## Changelog